Hawzen/Course-Ranking/README.md

 extra notes alongside any course.

 The number of courses ended up being 42, where we include the core plan as well as popular electives.
-After filtering courses with too few reviews we end up with a number of reviewers totalled 16 where the minimum number of reviews of any course is 2 and the maximum is 14, the distribution of counts is skewed to the right where the 50th percentile is 11 and the 75th is 13.
-After collecting the data we end up with (Courses, Criteria) X reviewer matrix.
+We end up with a number of reviewers totaling 16 reviewers where the minimum number of reviews per course is 2 and the maximum is 14, the distribution of counts is skewed to the right where the 50th percentile is 11 and the 75th is 13.
+After collecting the data we end up with (Courses, Criteria) X Reviewer matrix.

 ## Score calculation